danie1cohen/slack_handler/README.md

 Tests
 -----
-To run the tests, define an environment variable with the token for your slack hook as SLACK_HOOK_TOKEN.
+To run the tests, define an environment variable with the token for your slack hook as SLACK_HOOK_URL.
 Test message will be sent to that channel during testing.